 How a series RC circuit work?

-As the capacitor is opposed to sudden changes in voltage, the voltage on the capacitor is delayed with respect to the current flowing through it. (the maximum voltage on the capacitor occurs after the maximum current value.
-(There is a difference of 90°).
-These 90° are equal to ¼ wavelength, given by the frequency of the current that is passing through the circuit.
+Capacitor opposes sudden voltage changes, so the voltage in the capacitor is delayed with respect to the current flowing through it.
+The maximum voltage in the capacitor occurs 90° after the maximum current value.
+These 90° are equal to ¼ wavelength, given by the frequency of the current passing through the circuit.

-The total voltage of the series RC circuit equals the voltage phasor addition of the resistor and the capacitor voltage.
-This voltage has a phase angle (caused by capacitor) and is obtained using the following formulas:
+The total voltage of the series RC circuit is equal to the phasor addition of the resistor voltage and the capacitor voltage.
+This voltage has a phase angle (caused by a capacitor) and is obtained using the following formulas:

 - Voltage value (magnitude): Vs = (VR2 + VC2)1/2.